Premier Health of America (CVE:PHA) Shares Down 15.4% – Time to Sell?

-Premier Health of America Inc. (CVE:PHA – Get Free Report)’s share price dropped 15.4% during mid-day trading on Friday .
+Premier Health of America Inc. (CVE:PHA – Get Free Report)’s stock price traded down 15.4% during mid-day trading on Saturday .
 The stock traded as low as C$0.05 and last traded at C$0.06.
-Approximately 148,000 shares traded hands during trading, an increase of 148% from the average daily volume of 59,761 shares.
+Approximately 148,000 shares traded hands during mid-day trading, an increase of 148% from the average session volume of 59,761 shares.
 The stock had previously closed at C$0.07.

 About Premier Health of America